7 minutes read

 There is still ongoing construction in parts of the area.
 Metro stations are not yet available nearby.
 Some residents travel to other communities for schools and hospitals.

 The average monthly cost of living in Dubai is AED 14,339 for a family of four, excluding rent.
-Rentals in Majan are typically more affordable than central districts.
+Rentals in Majan are typically more affordable than in central districts.
 This makes it suitable for budget-conscious residents.

 Yes, Majan features several mid-rise residential towers.
 Many of these are part of planned communities with shared amenities.
 New developments are also underway with various housing layouts.